McGrapefruit/pink-quanta/content/spaces/concepts/Syntopy.md

 There is no universally accepted definition of the concept of syntopy.
 In neuroscience, the term "syntopy" was coined by [Prof. Dr. Ernst Pöppel](http://de.wikipedia.org/wiki/Ernst_P%C3%B6ppel) at the Institute for Medical Psychology of LMU Munich.

+Syntopic collaborations are often times organised in a [[Holacracy|holocratic]] way.